 One of the most important points of Franz Kafka's The Trial is that the reader is never let in on the charge against the protagonist.

 At this period of their Quarrel I entered the Library and was, as you may imagine, equally offended as Sophia at the ill-grounded Accusations of the malevolent and contemptible Macdonald.

-One Sherlock Holmes story featured a young man being arrested for the murder of his father, and showing no surprise and saying he deserved it.
+One Sherlock Holmes story featured a young man, arrested for the murder of his father, showing no surprise and saying he deserved it.
 Watson thinks it proves guilt — an innocent man would have had this trope.
-Holmes counter-argues that the man had to know what the evidence against him was, and he had been seen to raise his hand against his father earlier, so he may regard it as just.
+Holmes counter-argues that the man had to know the strength of the evidence against him, and since he raised his hand against his father he may have regarded his arrest as just.